 Public transport in Stockholm is accessible to most people.
 Here is accessibility in brief, for more detailed information, see the Swedish pages or call Customer Services +46 8 600 10 00.
+You can also download our leaflet about accessibility in Stockholm's public transport.
+It's called "Everyone has their own way of travelling" and is available for download in the link section below this text.

 - All buses have floor level access, when travelling in urban and suburban areas.
 In rural areas, this is more difficult to achieve, as there are fewer bus stops with kerbs in the right height.